ekazanov/BaseApp/README.md

    2. The `main.msg_receiver.get_messages()` method is called.
 It receives messages if there are any.
 For every message the message handler is called.
    3. The exit flag is processed.
-If it is true exit from the loop.
+If it is true, exit from the loop.
  3. Call `self._exit_workers()` It sends exit message to the workers.
  4. Wait when all workers are finished.
  5. Exit.